podia/counter/README.md

 Todo:
 - How define a counter
-- How to reset a counter
-- Rethink?
-How to define hierarchical counters.
-Just add Change records for each of them?
-Or are rollups a different concept?
-- Not implemented: How define time-based counters for analytics
+- Hierarchical counters.
+For example, a Site sends many Newsletters and each Newsletter results in many EmailMessages.
+Each EmailMessage can be marked as spam.
+How do you create counters for how many spam emails were sent at the Newsletter level and the Site level?
+- Time-based counters for analytics.
+Instead of a User having one OrderRevenue counter, they would have an OrderRevenue counter for each day.
+These counters would then be used to produce a chart of their product revenue over the month.
+Not sure if these are just special counters or something else entirely?
+Do they use the same ActiveRecord model?
 - Can we support floating point values?
-- Can we support other aggregations such as average?
-Would require storing a list of recent items.
-Or HLL?
+Sounds useful but don't have a use case for it right now.
+Would they need to be a different ActiveRecord table?
+- In a similar vein of supporting different value types, can we support HLL values?
+Instead of increment an integer we add the items hash to a HyperLogLog so we can count unique items.
+An example would be counting site visits in a time-based daily counter, then combine the daily counts and still obtain an estimated number of monthly _unique_ visits.
+Again, not sure if this is the same ActiveRecord model or something different.

 ## Usage
-You probably shouldn't right now unless you're the sort of person that checks if something is poisonous by licking it
+You probably shouldn't right now unless you're the sort of person that checks if something is poisonous by licking it.
+No one is this.

 ## Installation
 Add this line to your application's Gemfile: